cs0320/notes/book/src/04_refinements_mutability/04_refinements_mutability.md

 We will pause for a couple of minutes so _everyone can read my post_.

+Now: everyone turn to your neighbor and show them something from your sprint 1 solution.
+Let's normalize collaboration...

 ## Exercise: Disappointing Types

 We'll start with today's in-class exercise.
 I'd like you all to look at [this Java project](https://github.com/cs0320/class-livecode/tree/main/F25/sep16_refinements/exercise) in the livecode repository.
 There are some questions for you in [this web form](https://docs.google.com/forms/d/e/1FAIpQLSf_PGN5rsDbH3soKd1v2huSpjIV5IK4kc0thwqB65-BuN7uSg/viewform?usp=dialog).

 Now would be a great time to [clone the repository](https://github.com/cs0320/class-livecode).
 We won't be using Java much this semester, so we don't provide a formal setup process.
 I wanted to make this exercise more accessible, so used Java.
 When we do use Java, the projects use Maven for dependencies: open the `pom.xml` file as a project in IntelliJ, not the folder.
 But you don't need to run the code (right now) to do the exercise.

+**What do you notice?**

 ## Types of Type System